bmaha2/HW1-CodeRefractor/README.md

 # first HW assignment

-* Bullet list
-*Created a repository in github.
+* Created a repository in github.
-*pulled to hw from git gitlab
+* pulled hw from git gitlab
-*worked on the html semantics
+* worked on the html semantics
-*worked on the accesibility
+* worked on the accesibility
-*worked on css cleaning up CSS
+* worked on cleaning up CSS
-*worked on CSS commenting
+* worked on CSS commenting